CodingAnarchy/Amon/README.md

 * menu bar options
 * preferences menu saves preferences to disk in encrypted format
-* mailbox and mail listing (sometimes freezes on updating due to apparent bug (Possibly [Glib bug](https://bugs.launchpad.net/ubuntu/+source/gnome-control-center/+bug/1264368))
+* mailbox and mail listing (sometimes crashes on SSLError (wrong version?)
-  * Receives "Warning: Source ID XXX was not found when attempting to remove it" message on trying to append list item
-  * List does not accept any further appends after this point.

 # In Development